Go solar. Save money. Be happy

 Get answers to the most commonly asked questions about Sungevity

-Sungevity’s Solar Lease
+Sungevity’s Solar Energy Plan

 Your historical energy consumption is necessary to customize a solar solution that matches your lifestyle, current and future.
 Having it makes our solar iQuote accurate and best predicts the money we can save you by going solar.
 We also need 12 months' historical energy consumption for completion of solar rebates and incentive paperwork.